In Short

 - adding a clause;

-- deleting a clause, or
+- deleting a clause; or

 - drafting a new contract to replace the old one.

 Any proposed changes to a contract can be seen as a new contract.
-Therefore, if you are to accept any changes to the contract, both you and the other party will have to satisfy the elements that make a contract:
+Therefore, if you are going to accept any changes to the contract, both you and the other party will have to satisfy the elements that make a contract:

-- offer and acceptance: The other party must make a clear offer (such as providing you with a draft of the proposed change to a clause) and you must show you accept the change, by either signing or agreeing to the change verbally;
+- Offer and Acceptance: The other party must make a clear offer (such as providing you with a draft of the proposed change to a clause), and you must show you accept the change by either signing or agreeing to the change verbally.

-- intention to create legal relations: Both of you should indicate if you will bind yourself to the new changes, such as signing a new contract with the proposed changes included.
+- Intention to Create Legal Relations: Both of you should indicate if you will bind yourself to the new changes, such as signing a new contract with the proposed changes included.

 If the other party changes the contract without notifying you or getting your permission, they have not obtained your acceptance.
 You will not have formed a legally binding agreement with them, so those changes will not be enforceable.